fisico-alienado/react-tres-en-raya/README.md

 }
 #+END_SRC

-Add the toggle button to =render= method in =Game=.
-It will have different content according to the =isAscending= state:
+Add the toggle button to `render` method in `Game`.
+It will have different content according to the `isAscending` state:

 #+BEGIN_SRC js
   render() {